 The risk-based regulatory framework for Unmanned Aircraft Systems (UAS) that is emerging from JARUS and recommended for worldwide application is generally based on the definition of three categories of operations: A (Open), B (Specific) and C (Certified).

 To operate in the B category, operators shall normally submit a risk assessment to the CAA for evaluation and approval.
 In the case of standard scenarios, the risk assessment is developed by the authority.
-The Specific Operation Risk Assessment (SORA) methodology has been developed by JARUS (Joint Authorities for Rulemaking on Unmanned Systems) primarely aimed at the B (specific) category.
+The Specific Operation Risk Assessment (SORA) methodology has been developed by JARUS (Joint Authorities for Rulemaking on Unmanned Systems) primarily aimed at the B (specific) category.

 In the EU, risk assessment in category B (“specific”) is mandated by Article 11 of the Commission Implementing Regulation (EU) 2019/947 of 24 May 2019 on the rules and procedures for the operation of unmanned aircraft.
-Structure and wording of that article mirror the structure and semantics of SORA.
+The structure and wording of that article mirror the structure and semantics of SORA.
 Furthermore, this methodology is recommended for use in Europe (as AMC) by EASA; it is also widely used worldwide.

 The 9 lectures include: